ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 - Difficulties: Some modest rock hopping and wading through shallow pools in the dark.

 - Special equipment: Wading footwear, flashlight

 - Permit: None.
-However, the park is administered by the Bunuba people and contains a number of sites sacred to them.
-Visitors should stay on the established trails out of respect for the Bunuba traditions and sites.
+However, the park contains a number of sites sacred to the local aboriginal people, the Bunuba.
+Visitors are not permitted to visit those sites and should stay on the established trails out of respect for the Bunuba traditions.

 - ACA Rating: 1BI

-The entrance to Tunnel Creek cave at 17o36.48'S 125o8.70'E is just a short walk from the parking area at 17o36.36'S 125o8.70'E. The entrance is obscured and almost blocked by large boulders but these are the only real obstacle that presents any impediment in the hike.
+The entrance to Tunnel Creek cave is just a short walk from the parking area at -17.60506oS 125.14566oE.
+The entrance is obscured and almost blocked by large boulders but these are the only real obstacles that present any impediment in the hike.
 It is necessary to clamber over and around these boulders and to wade through several pools of water to make it into the cave where the hiking becomes much easier due to the sandy bottom.

 Tunnel Creek exit